Faes in double own-goal disaster as Liverpool down Leicester

 However, that was the cue for Faes's double dose of embarrassment.

-In the 38th minute, the Belgian defender, in his first season at the club after a £15million move from Reims, sliced an attempted clearance from a Trent Alexander-Arnold cross over the head of his goalkeeper Danny Ward.
+In the 38th minute, Faes, in his first season at the club after a £15million move from Reims, sliced an attempted clearance from a Trent Alexander-Arnold cross over the head of his goalkeeper Danny Ward.

 Seven minutes later, his evening got worse.

-Darwin Nunez was sent through by Alex Oxlade-Chamberlain but his lob over Ward came off the post.
+Darwin Nunez was sent through by Alex Oxlade-Chamberlain and his lob over Ward hit the post.

-However, as the ball came back, Faes managed to hammer the ball into his own net.
+However, as the ball came back, Faes somehow managed to hammer the ball into his own net.

+"He has come back a little rusty having not played in a long time having got no minutes with Belgium at the World Cup," said Leicester boss Brendan Rodgers of the unfortunate Faes.

+"When he came in, he was absolutely fantastic for us and was just unfortunate today."

 The result left Liverpool in sixth place, two points off the top four while Leicester are down in 13th.